aayush-jhaa/E-Commerce_Website/README.md

 # E-Commerce_Website
- This website involves the use of HTML, CSS, JS, NoSQL, NodeJS, MongoDB, ExpressJS and many more
+It is fully worked website with features of authorization, login as Admin, login as customer, payment API like Stripe and many more.
+This website involves the use of HTML, CSS, JS, NoSQL, NodeJS, MongoDB, ExpressJS etc.